 Although we were stuck in Ludington, we held out hope for some excitement.
 Maybe the ferry would go down in the harbor and we could rescue everyone on our kayaks and videotape the whole thing and write a book and become rich and famous and play ourselves in the movie.
 Something.
 Anything.
 But nope.
 Nothing.

 A Looper boat that will remain unnamed showed up with a very sick captain.
-Dinner at at PM Steamers with Second Wave, Felix (the catamaran), Corkscrew, Oar Knot, and Compass Rose on Thursday evening was about the last thing we did comfortably, although the band at the beach bonfire we checked out was decent.
+Dinner at at PM Steamers with Second Wave, Felix (the catamaran, get it?), Corkscrew, Oar Knot, and Compass Rose on Thursday evening was about the last thing we did comfortably, although the band at the beach bonfire we checked out was solid.

-Saturday morning brought solid rain, forcing us to find entertainment on board.
+Saturday morning brought solid rain, forcing us to entertain ourselves on board.
 It only takes so long to replace filters and wash dishes.
 Sometimes on crap weather days we let our artistic talents loose.
 Ludington has a bunch of sculptures scattered about, so we considered some metal work.

 The rain stopped long enough to allow a final round of laundry before Shannon packed up.

-Speaking of Shannon, she is leaving us tomorrow to head back to college at Eckerd.
+Speaking of Shannon, she’s leaving us tomorrow to head back to college at Eckerd.
 Since her field of study includes marine ecology, during the rain she spent some time inside researching sponges that live in sub-aquatic pineapples.
 We think she’s well-prepared for an exceptional academic year.

-There was a change of pace as the skies cleared and Jeff and Terri on Change of Pace—our sister Selene 43—finally caught up with us.
+There was a change of pace as the skies cleared and Jeff and Terri—aboard our sister Selene 43 Change of Pace—finally caught up with us.
 They joined us for dinner.
+Great folks.
 We hope to see them again soon.